 Restrict to a particular Correlate of happiness

 For example, restrict to findings on the relation between happiness and income or effects of policy interventions on happiness.
-This requires that you update the available collection of correlational findings on such subject, which you will typically do to prepare for a research synthesis on that matter.
-Updating the collection continuously, you lay a basis for periodical progress reports.
+This requires that a successor updates the available collection of correlational findings on such subject, which he/she will typically do to prepare for a research synthesis on that matter.
+Updating the collection continuously, will lay a basis for periodical progress reports.

 For an overview of correlate subjects and the number of findings in these look on chart 5/2.1 in chapter 5 of the Introductory text to the to the collection of correlational findings Classification by Correlate subject.